 Bill Putnam produced a number of interim reports on the Dewlish excavations and these were published in the Proceedings of the Dorset Natural History and Archaeological Society.
 Upon retirement from Bournemouth University in 1995, Putnam made a valiant attempt to set up a post-excavation project leading to a full academic report.
 Subsequent ill-health prevented the achievement of this goal.
 Bill Putnam died in 2008 with the site unpublished.

 In July 2010, Bournemouth University revived the Dewlish villa post-excavation project and since that time considerable progress has been made.
-Most recently, the site plans have been reassessed and the known extent of the component villa buildings has been phased.
-Currently, there are six suspected phases of construction and these have been colour-coded and reproduced on an overall site plan that has been created on AutoCAD by Alan Whitaker of Bournemouth Archaeology.
+The site plans have been reassessed and the known extent of the component villa buildings has been phased.
+There are seven phases of construction and these have been colour-coded and reproduced on an overall site plan that has been created on AutoCAD by Jon Milward with Alan Whitaker of Bournemouth Archaeology.